keu/docs/astro/configure-deployment-resources.md

 While your worker queue settings affect the amount of computing power allocated to each worker, the number of workers running on your Deployment at a given time is based on the number of tasks in a queued or running state.

 The maximum number of tasks that a single worker can execute at once is 16.
 This value is known in Airflow as **worker concurrency**.
 Worker concurrency is currently a [system-wide setting on Astro](platform-variables.md) that cannot be changed.
-As soon as there are more than 16 tasks queued or running at any given time, one or more new workers is spun up to execute the additional tasks.
-The number of workers running on a Deployment at any given time can be calculated by the following expression, where worker Concurrency is 16:
+When there are more than 16 tasks queued or running at a time, one or more new workers is spun up to execute the additional tasks.
+The number of workers running on a Deployment at a time can be calculated by the following expression, where worker Concurrency is 16:

 `[Number of workers]= ([Queued tasks]+[Running tasks])/(Worker concurrency)`